Lindsay Johnson: Personal life

-Johnson, a fan of Newcastle United, was a teacher of PE at The King's Academy, but gave up her teaching career to focus on her football career.
-She also works as a mentor and trainer for BTEC students studying fitness and sports development at Cardinal Heenan Sports College and as part of this is at the forefront of the SHAPE initiative that aims to promote health and physical activity among young children in central Liverpool.
+Johnson was a PE teacher at The King's Academy, but later transitioned to a career in football and gave up her teaching career to focus on her football career.
+She served as a mentor and trainer for BTEC students studying fitness and sports development at Cardinal Heenan Sports College.
+She contributed to SHAPE initiative that aims to promote health and physical activity among children in central Liverpool.
 Johnson was at Cardinal Heenan for 17 years and left her position as Assistant Headteacher to join Withington Girls' School as Director of Sport.

-Johnson now has a high profile national media career, and is well renowned for her knowledgeable co-comms for national and international women's fixtures.

 She is related to Jenny Wilkes, also a footballer; who plays for Newcastle United Women and England at Junior level.

 Career statistics

 International goal

 Scores and results list England's goal tally first.